timewave-computer/valence-protocol/docs/README.md

-# Valence Workflows Documentation
+# Valence Programs Documentation

-This folder contains the source code for the Valence Workflows documentation.
+This folder contains the source code for the Valence Programs documentation.

 ## Building